-Check the motor cable connections.
+Check the motor cable connections on the cable breakout box.
 Verify there are no pushed in pins on the connector.

 4.4.2 To Check the Motor Encoders

 If the motor encoder inside the motor has failed or is not reading the machine will fault out on that axis.
 Do the following to verify this problem: